Middle East Eye

 “This will put more burden on affected communities already struggling with the direct impact of the war on their health and wellbeing,” he said.

-Posted by Ian Greenhalgh on February 22, 2017, With 630 Reads Filed under World.
+Posted by Ian Greenhalgh on February 22, 2017, With 634 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.